 “I thought it was my hip,” Lundquist recalled.

-Thinking the cause was arthritis, she began using a walker to get around, but continued to fall in her home.
+Thinking the cause was arthritis, she began using a walker to get around.
+However, she continued to fall in her home.
 Each time she fell, Lundquist had to call the local emergency medical technicians (EMTs) to help her get back on her feet.
 Her home became well known to the EMTs and she soon knew them all by name.

 After numerous visits from EMTs, one paramedic told Lisa that that she was getting on the ambulance and going to the hospital.
 She boarded the ambulance and met a waiting EMT.